KCkingcollin/F-Win/README.md

 - [x] #1.
 Decide on a version of Windows and get it in a virtual environment

+Going with windows 10 for now

 - [ ] #2.
 Find out just how much software we can RIP out of our windows install while keeping it running smoothly

 - [ ] #3.
 Code up our virtual API bridge (VAB)

 - [ ] #4.
 Pass through, and convert Nvidia, AMD, and Intel graphics API to their respective Linux equivalents (this should also be the stage that we will be putting focus on game compatibility)

 - [ ] #5.
-Replace windows plug and play device control with Linux via AABVD
+Replace windows plug and play device control with Linux via VAB

 - [ ] #6.
-Create a driver for ext4 and btrfs support likely utilizing AABVD
+Create a driver for ext4 and btrfs support likely utilizing VAB

 - [ ] #7.
-Release windows from the confineds of a disk image and remove the AABVD dependency
+Release windows from the confineds of a disk image and remove the VAB dependency

 - [ ] #8.
-Begin replacing every windows application with open source Linux equivalents until were left with only the ability to run exe files
+Begin replacing every windows application with open source Linux equivalents until were left with only the ability to run .exe files

 - [ ] #9.
 Replace the windows kernel (and any left overs), with open source code (potentially utilizing wine code or working with the wine team)